Skip to content

 Grant Information

-Every year, CASCA offers small travel grants to doctoral students who are presenting at our annual conference.
+Every year, CASCA offers small travel grants to doctoral and master’s students who are presenting at our annual conference.
 Every year, the award committee struggles with the gap between the many strong applications we receive and our limited resources.
 Students tell us that even a small amount of money makes a huge difference to their ability to attend, but we would like to be able to do more.
 With that in mind, CASCA has added a new category to our charitable donations options: Student Travel Reimbursement.
 As with all CASCA donations, a receipt will be issued for tax purposes.
 Please consider supporting the next generation of anthropologists and strengthening CASCA by donating through the following link.

 Value